Mattb0/Space-Wars/README.md

 # Space-Wars
-A rogue-like space shooter made purely in C++.
+A 2D shoot 'em up game inspired by 'Spacewar! written purely in C++.

 An attempt was made to capture the old feeling of 'SpaceWar', but with a new look and gameplay

+The project took roughly 5 days

+# Requirements:

 Uses SFML's graphics library and requires SFML 2.5.1+

-The project took roughly 5 days

 # Key features: